daKmoR/testing-workflow-for-web-components/README.md

 });
 ```

-Still the same error => let's debug... boohoo apparently `update` is already patched and async.
+However, we still the same error.
+Let's debug... boohoo apparently `update` is already patched and async.

 There seems to be no public API to enable sync logging for properties.
 Let's create an issue for it https://github.com/Polymer/lit-element/issues/643.

 For now apparently, the only way is to rely on a *private* api. :see_no_evil:
-Also, we needed to move the value sync to `updated` so it gets executed after every dom render.
+Also, we need to move the value sync to `updated` so it gets executed after every dom render.

 ```js
 _requestUpdate(name, oldValue) {